 He actually calls advertising "commercial realism" - that is, it is trying to present the world in ways that could be real.
-And because advertising is usually operating in a context where audiences are quite resistant to being exposed to commercial intrusions, as well as being bombarded with messages from other advertisers, they need to communicate in a way that is quick and which is deep at the same time.
-And using the codes of "gender display" fulfills both those requirements.
-They reference a deep aspect of individual identity and can be communicated quickly - at a glance - because they're so familiar.
 So Goffman focuses on advertisements not so much because of their impact or effect on us - not because of how they make us act or what they make us buy - but because of what their seeming normality tells us about ourselves.